West Seattle, Washington

 6400 Sylvan Way SW, Room 207

-Project manager Jim Curtin had told us back in xx that the next phase of 35th SW was being tied to the greenway work.
+Project manager Jim Curtin had told us that the next phase of 35th SW was being tied to the greenway work.
 Meantime, still no media notification about this meeting, so hat tip to Michael Taylor-Judd of the West Seattle Transportation Coalition for spotting the SDOT Blog link and posting it tonight on the District 1 discussion page.

 9:20 PM: If you didn’t know Peder Nelson already, you might have met him at West Seattle Summer Fest last weekend – he’s vice president of the Southwest Seattle Historical Society board, and he was taking the 360-degree We Love The Junction photos (among other things, including conducting walking tours).
 In the SWSHS video clip above, he invites you to SWSHS’s next SouthWest Stories presentation – in honor of The Boeing Company‘s centennial (today!), you can find out about Boeing’s West Seattle roots.
 Be at the South Park Library (8604 8th Ave.
 S.) for his presentation at 2 pm Sunday (July 17th).